frankyeh/DSI-Studio-Website/download.md

 # Download Links: "Hou" versions (2025-)

-**Hou version is currently at the pre-release stage under frequent updates and testing**

 Download and unzip to run the executive.
 No installation is needed.
 DSI Studio has a high version turning rate, and the computation outcome may differ between versions.
 I would recommend  keeping a local copy of DSI Studio for each research project and updating DSI Studio every time a new project is initiated.